-Traveling Back Home from Mexico is Quick and Affordable
+Traveling Back Home is Quick and Affordable

-A few budget airlines that fly between the US and Mexico include:
+A few budget airlines that fly between the U.S. and Mexico include:

 - Viva Aerobus

-While living in Tijuana, I could simply walk across the border to visit friends and family in California.
+While living in Tijuana, I could simply walk across the border to visit friends and family in Southern California.
 It doesn’t get more convenient than that.

 For history buffs, Mexico has a lot to offer.
 The pre-colonial civilizations of the Aztecs, Olmecs, Zapotecs, Mayans, Mixtec, and others are absolutely fascinating.
-You could spend a lifetime exploring archeological ruins around the country.
-The largest concentration of these sites exists in the Yucatan Peninsula but you can find fascinating sites throughout the country.
+You could spend a lifetime exploring archeological ruins around the country and learning about these unique cultures.

 A few of the most impressive ruins in Mexico include: